 Why is Omnichannel E-Commerce for B2B So Mission-Critical?

-The undeniable truth is that the longer you wait to offer your clients an equally stellar buyer experience in their professional lives, the higher the risk you run of losing them to competition that’s already embraced an omnichannel strategy.
+The undeniable truth is that the longer you wait to offer your clients an equally stellar buyer experience in their professional lives, the higher the risk you run of losing them to competition that’s already embraced an omnichannel e-commerce strategy.

-Buyers exposed to omnichannel strategies are likely to be more active, more loyal, and higher-spending customers.
+Buyers exposed to omnichannel e-commerce strategies are likely to be more active, more loyal, and higher-spending customers.
 In fact, in a survey done by Accenture, 75% of B2B buyers said they would purchase from the same supplier again if they had excellent omnichannel capabilities.

 A strong omnichannel approach reinforces your brand and the loyalty of your customer base.

 In today’s digital society, it’s increasingly common for multiple channels to be involved in a single purchase, and that’s exactly the kind of customer experience that an omnichannel approach supports and encourages.

-Businesses with a strong omnichannel approach retain an average of 89% of their clients.
+Businesses with a strong omnichannel e-commerce approach retain an average of 89% of their clients.
 Compare that with a 33% average retention rate and it’s clear that clients know what they want and that they’ll go to the companies that offer it.

 Brands need to be savvy in using customer data and engagement systems, and they need to address customer preferences intelligently.

 Companies can establish trust if they can provide an omnichannel shopping experience and engage their customers holistically.
-With that trust comes customer loyalty — a powerful tool in the B2B world which drives business results.
+With that trust comes customer loyalty — a powerful tool in the B2B world which drives business results:

-18 April, 2017
+18 April, 2019